PLtier/github-dagger-workflow-project/references/project_reflections.md

   - better troubleshooting
   - not polluting global namespace (so fewer bugs)
 - Imports: we sorted them and removed relative imports i.e. we don't do `import utils` in order not to confuse with an external library.
-- The code responsible for registering / transition to staging / deployment has not been deleted (except a few lines) but wrapped and left.
+- The code responsible for registering / transition to staging / deployment has not been deleted (except a few lines) but wrapped though not used.
-- We moved all paths in scripts to external file.
+- We moved all constants in scripts to external file.
+- We realised that in MLFlow runs, LR would copy the whole artifacts folder again to its MLFlow folder, even including xgboost model.
+We think it might be unoptimal, but we leave it as it is as we are uncertain of the motives.
+- We keep all artifacts in the artifacts folder because there are not many of them and it allows us for easy testing them and retrieving during workflows.

 ## What to improve upon